4 min read

 OJSM'de Oku →

-Bu çalışma, Salnus Orthopedic Solutions tarafından klinik ortaklar işbirliğiyle gerçekleştirilmiştir.
+Bu çalışma, Salnus tarafından klinik ortaklar işbirliğiyle gerçekleştirilmiştir.
 Akademik işbirliği talepleri için lütfen bizimle iletişime geçin.

 Reviewed by the Salnus biomedical engineering team.